RockitBootcamp/Phoenix/orientation.md

 - Feel free to come in early, stay late, meet with students on weekends, organize meetups, organize hangouts with other students
 - Bring a notebook and pen every day
 - Use tools like WorkFlowy and GitHub Gists to take electronic notes if you wish
-- Study tomorrow's material today, at least enough to be familair with terms and basic concepts
+- Study tomorrow's material today, at least enough to be familiar with terms and basic concepts